 First use Stat > Basic Statistics to obtain summary statistics and standard plots for the data.

-Then use Stat > Reliability/Survival > Distribution Analysis (Right Censoring) to do some parametric (exponential, Weibull, etc.) and non-parametric analyses (Kaplan-Meier, i.e. empirical distribution function) of the data.
+Then use Stat > Reliability/Survival > Distribution Analysis (Right Censoring) to do some parametric and non-parametric analyses (Kaplan-Meier, i.e. empirical distribution function) of the data.

 Problem 2